-1.4.1 Professional Standard 4 was first issued as a Professional Standard in September 1999.
+Professional Standard 4 was first issued as a Professional Standard in September 1999, and was subsequently revised.
+This Standard replaced the existing Professional Standard 4.1 that was issued in November 2011.

-1.5 Legislation and other requirements
+1.5 Legislation

-This Professional Standard must be considered in the context of applicable legislation.
-If there is a conflict between this Professional Standard and any applicable legislation then the legislation takes precedence.
+- 1.5.1 This Professional Standard must be considered in the context of applicable legislation. - 1.5.2 If there is a conflict between this Professional Standard and any applicable legislation then the legislation takes precedence.
 In this context, legislation includes regulations, standards, rules and any modifications issued by the Reserve Bank.